...

 Solar Panel Life Cycles

-How long do solar panels last, and what happens to them afterwards
+How long do solar panels last, and what happens to them afterwards?

 Many of the homeowners that we speak with are interested in residential solar as a way to make a difference in building a more sustainable future for our planet However, occasionally we hear homeowners’ express concerns about the environmental impact of solar panels once their useful lifespan is over.
 In this article, we’ll try to address some of those concerns by taking a look at the solar panel lifecycle.